BakuPlayz/CropClick/README.md

 # Contributions

-Contributions is done freely by whomever wants to fix spelling errors, code bugs and also code efficiency.
-The contributor will also get the "Contributor"-rank on discord if they are apart of the discord server.
+Contributions is done freely by whomever want to contribute.
+It may be something as small as a spelling mistake, or as big as a douplication glitch.
+Every contribute and contributor is welcome.
+Additionally, if you contribute to the project you will also be abled to redeem the "Contributor"-rank on my plugins dedicated [discord server](https://discord.gg/HqQqz2Z).